wjch/crate/docs/general/dql/selects.rst

 =======

 CrateDB supports an :ref:`object <object_data_type>` data type.
-It is possible to select and query objects properties.
+It is possible to select and query object properties.

 For example, you might insert an object like so::